lijcam/Instruqt/kubernetes-fundamentals/03-persistent-volume-claim/assignment.md

   contents: |-
     Your team is getting closer to go live!
 The last feature is to implement high scores in the Pacman application.

     Containers are stateless in nature.
-If our container fails, is redeployed, or rescheduled to another node.
-Any data it was processing will be lost.
+If our container fails, is redeployed, or rescheduled to another node, any data it was processing will be lost.
 In Kubernetes, we use Persistent Volumes to overcome this, by attached a Persistent Volume Claim to our containers.

     This task, is to attach a Persistent Volume Claim to our Mongo Database, so our high score can live on into eternity!
 tabs: